 - heavy cream

 You are going to start by warming some milk and vanilla on the stove in a medium sauce pan.
 While the vanilla infused milk is warming, you’ve got some work to do…

 The secret to making perfect eggnog from scratch is all in the prepping of the eggs.
-You are going to beat the eggs and egg whites with the sugar for a good five minutes.
+You are going to beat the eggs and egg whites with the sugar, nutmeg and salt for a good five minutes.
 So turn on your favorite song, set a timer and be patient because this is a step you can’t skip!

 Next, you pour the egg mixture into the warm milk and whisk constantly for about 5 minutes or until the mixture reaches 165 degrees.
 At that point, you add in the heavy cream and strain the eggnog in a fine mesh strainer.
 Because you were whisking the entire time, you should have prevented any egg clumps, but straining it will help prevent an unseen lumps from making it into your glass.

 How do you thicken eggnog?